Trials of the Late Roman Republic

 index entry) have been represented by new XML elements named

 been represented by processing instructions labeled WScript.
 (In the ideal case, the

-processing instructions should not be needed and can be filtered out, but until it has been
+processing instructions should not be needed and can be filtered out, but until it

 established that all the important information has been captured in XML elements and